 These sockets take the equivalent 2-pin Schuko or Type F plug, but are also compatible with the Europlug and the CEE 7/7 plug.

-This means visitors from the UK, for example, need an adapter to fit a British plug to an Austrian socket.
+All of which means visitors from the UK, for example, need an adapter to fit a 3-pin British plug to an Austrian socket.

 Visitors from the USA, for example, typically need a combined adapter and converter, since the standard voltage in Austria is higher than in the US (at 230 V): the standard frequency of 50 Hz is different, too.

 Where can you get adapters in Vienna?

 If you haven’t brought the appropriate adapter, then your accommodation may be able to lend you one.

-There’s also a newsagent in the arrivals hall at Vienna airport.
-It sells books (also in English), international papers, and…travel adapters (at least they did when I last flew).
+There’s also the newsagent in the arrivals hall at Vienna airport.
+It sells books (also in English), international papers, and…travel adapters (at least it did when I last flew).
 Look for the “Schmitt & Trunk” signs when you exit from the baggage area.